GLOBAL TRENCH SHORING SOLUTIONS PROVIDER

 Since trenches are generally long and relatively narrow, trench boxes are designed in this consideration and are therefore a better fit than most other types of temporary structures to support narrow and shallow/deep excavations.

-Trench shields should be used for all excavations in all soils that create trench walls which are deeper than 4ft.
+Trench shields should be used for all excavations in all soils that create trench walls that are deeper than 4ft.
 They can be stabilized by sloping or employing a trench protection system such as ESC Trench Shoring Inc’s Struts and Trench Shield.
 Slope requirements vary depending on the type of soil: for example, stable soil can be inclined to 53 degrees before requiring additional support (if space allows), whereas very unstable soil can only be inclined to 34 degrees before requiring a box.

 Advantages of ESC Trench Shields